Zeioth/latencyflex2-installer/README.md

 ## FUTURE WORK

-* Create an installer like this one for following [this steps](https://lfx2.ishitatsuy.uk/shim/installing.html#lutris) (on a different repo).
+* Create an installer like this one for Lutris by following [this steps](https://lfx2.ishitatsuy.uk/shim/installing.html#lutris) (on a different repo).